 Masada falls

-Bar Kochba leads a war for freedom and Jerusalem once again is the Jewish Capital
+Bar Kochba leads a war for freedom; Jerusalem once again becomes the Jewish Capital

 Jews are permitted by Empress Eudocia to live in Jerusalem

-Jerusalem is conquered by Persians who destroy most churches and force Jerusalem’s Jews into exile
+Jerusalem is conquered by Persians who destroy churches and exile Jews

 Caliph Abd al-Malik completes the Dome of the Rock